Michaelpalacce/HomeLab/README.md

 - IF YOU WANT SMTP: Go to the vikunja Helm values and modify the smtp settings.
 Change enabled to true and enter your email details ( please use an app password instead of your actual password to your mail client ).
 Note that gmail settings are entered but you can choose to use any smtp client you wish
-- Run `ansible-playbook -i inventory playbooks/apps/vikunja/main.yml`
+- Run `ansible-playbook -i inventory playbooks/apps/app/main.yml --extra-vars "appName=vikunja"`
 -
 ### Setting up Wallabag
-- Setup: `Setting up postgresql`
+- Setup app postgresql
 - Wait for pgAdmin to be up and running, login with credentials specific in values.
 - Add server.
 Hostname: `postgresql.postgresql`.
 Username: `postgresql`.
 Password: `postgresql`
 - The wallabag docker image creates a postgresql user and db itself
 - Make sure to edit the values.yaml and change the `domainName` to your own one.
-- Run `ansible-playbook -i inventory playbooks/apps/wallabag/main.yml`
+- Run `ansible-playbook -i inventory playbooks/apps/app/main.yml --extra-vars "appName=wallabag"`

 ### Setting up Media Services
 - Read `Helm/apps/media/README.md` on some of the decisions taken
 - I have decided I will use a pi called `ubunutu-1` for this purpose
 - Run `kubectl label no ubuntu-1 type=media`
-- Run `ansible-playbook -i inventory playbooks/apps/media/main.yml`
+- Run `ansible-playbook -i inventory playbooks/apps/app/main.yml --extra-vars "appName=media"`

 # DNS A records in  unbound
 ##### dashy.home.me